Merina people: Language

-The Merina dialect of the Malagasy language, also called as Hova or Malagasy Plateau or just Malagasy, is spoken natively by about a quarter of the population of Madagascar; it is classified as Plateau Malagasy alongside the Betsileo, Bezanozano, Sihanaka, Tanala, Vakinankaritra dialects.
-The Hova is one of two official languages alongside French in the 2010 constitution putting in place the Fourth Republic.
-Previously, under the 2007 constitution, Malagasy was one of three official languages alongside French and English.
+The Merina people speak the Malagasy language, also known as Highland Malagasy, which formed the official language and the basis for the different dialects across the country.
+Highland Malagasy is also widely spoken by the Betsileo, Bezanozano, Sihanaka, Vakinankaritra people and southeastern groups excluding the Antesaka people.
+Malagasy is one of two official languages alongside French in the 2010 constitution putting in place the Fourth Republic.
+Previously, under the 2007 constitution, English was one of three official languages alongside Malagasy and French.

-Merina is the national language of Madagascar.
+Malagasy is the national language of Madagascar.
 An estimated 7.5 million people were fluent in this language in 2011, according to Ethnologue.
-It is written in Latin script, introduced by the Christian missionaries.
-Merina is the language of instruction in all public schools through grade five for all subjects, and remains the language of instruction through high school for the subjects of history and Malagasy language.
+It is written in Latin script, introduced by Christian missionaries.
+Malagasy is the language of instruction in all public schools through grade five for all subjects, and its use is optional for the subjects of history-geography, Philosophy and Malagasy language for the baccalaureate degree in high school.

 Religion

 King Radama I welcomed Christian missionaries to establish missions on Madagascar in the 1810s.
 The Merina nobles were among the first to convert to Christianity.
 The London Missionary Society established numerous missions along the coast of Madagascar in the 1820s.
 Those who converted were offered scholarships in London and apprenticeship in Manchester.

 Due to the influence of British missionaries, the Merina upper classes converted to Protestantism entirely in the mid-19th century, following the example of their queen, Ranavalona II.
 The early spread of Protestantism among the Merina elite resulted in a degree of class and ethnic differentiation among practitioners of Christianity.
 The French preferred Catholic interpreters and the former slaves of the Merina people converted to Catholicism.
 The ruling and noble class, however was Protestant.
 The nobility attempted to intervene, by expelling certain Christian missions.
 This dynamic ultimately created religious sect divisions in contemporary demographics.